wrapperband/FeathercoinWalletGuide/README.md

 ![Settings Wallet Options](/images/ftc-0.9.3.2-Settings.menu.message.verify.01.png)

-Here we can see the message given if the signature is not varified :
+Here we can see the message given if the signature is not verified :

 ![Settings Wallet Options](/images/ftc-0.9.3.2-Settings.menu.message.verify.02.png)